vrindavanvikarabad/vrindavan-wiki/docs/about/introduction.md

 Amidst the rush and noise of modern life, Vrindavan offers a space of stillness — a place where people can pause, breathe, and rediscover what it means to learn and live meaningfully.

-Spread across **3.75 acres** in Anantagiri Palle village, about 70 kilometers from Hyderabad in Vikarabad district, Vrindavan is coincidentally located at Anatagiripalle (Anantagiri Hills).
+Spread across **3.5 acres** in Anantagiri Palle village, about 70 kilometers from Hyderabad in Vikarabad district, Vrindavan is coincidentally located at Anantagiri Hills.
 This sacred place lies near Anantagiri Padmanabha Swamy Temple and Bugga Ramalingeshwara Swamy Temple, amidst hills, near the starting point of Muchukunda River (a major tributary of Krishna River, commonly known as Musi).

 ## A Collective Vision